YashanFernando/JsonObjectValidator/README.md

   - Mostly out of scope here but if the equality comparison operators are implemented it should work
   - Records and structs should work as well
   - `IEquatable`, `IComparable` interfaces aren't supported
-- Verifying lists with elements of different types
-  - It should be possible to create an `Expectation` that expects a `JsonNode` or a `JsonElement` and do custom deserialization but it'll be non-trivial

 ## How it works

 This was inspired by the wonderful [ExpectedObject](https://github.com/derekgreer/expectedObjects) and [SpecsFor](https://github.com/MattHoneycutt/SpecsFor) projects.

-It uses reflection to get the properties of the expected anonymous object and to get individual values of arrays.
-Then it deserializes the actual object to expected type specified in the expected object and compared against it.
+It uses reflection to get the properties of the expected anonymous object and to get individual values of an enumerable.
+Then it deserializes the actual object to type specified in the expected object and compares against it.